TMPLockpick/housepricer/ReadMe.md

 # HousePricer 🏠

-**HousePricer** is a real-time global property intelligence platform that gives instant access to average house prices across 30+ major cities worldwide.
+**HousePricer** is a real-time global property intelligence platform that gives instant access to average house prices across **120+ major cities worldwide**.
 Designed for investors, researchers, expats, digital nomads, and anyone curious about the global real estate market — HousePricer delivers accurate, up-to-date market estimates all in one place.

 ## What Makes It Different